-In this post, I wanted to take a look at the Delta Reserve® Credit Card.
-This is Amex’s premium co-branded Delta card, and it comes with some fantastic benefits.
+In this post, I wanted to take a look at the Delta SkyMiles Reserve American Express Card.
+This is the most premium of Amex’s four co-branded personal Delta cards, and it comes with some fantastic benefits.

 Redeem your SkyMiles for Virgin Atlantic business class

 The welcome bonus on the card is “once in a lifetime,” so it’s not available to you if you currently have the card, or if you’ve had the card in the past.